akuklev/HOCC/README.md

 have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.

+In 2010 V. Voevodsky made a buffling discovery: if we are to define equality between any pair of types `A : U` and `B : U` as effectively 1-to-1 correspondence (that is, a type `Corr : A × B → U`, together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
+There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arize as “generalized equality”.
+The aforementioned definition of equality for types is known as the univalence principle.

+Discovery of this principle led to a mathematical revolution not only in the field of type theories, but also in higher category theory and foundations of mathematics.
+As a result of large collaborative program the so called Homotopy Type Theory was born in 2014.
+As a byproduct, one solved the longstanding problem of dealing constructively with analytic notion of real numbers.

+It took over a decade to develop a constructive type theory incorporating the univalence principle.
+The resulting theory HOTT (in all capitals, Higher Observational Type Theory) was presented in early 2022 in a series of talks by M. Shulman, and then later by A. Kaposi at TYPES 2022 conference.

+In the third draft we outline how to combine the HOTT, `Ω°`, `‖_‖ᶜ`, and unbounded quantifiers.
+The resulting system (together with propositional resizing and dependent coinductive types) deserves to be called Higher Observational Construction Calculus, the namesake for this project.

 § Handling Large Categories and Internalization: Typed Unbounded Quantifiers
 ----------------------------------------------------------------------------